matteosodano/Residuals_and_RLS/README.md

 ## Execution Requirements
 The ```main.m``` runs the residual method for estimating the estimation force and the RLS algorithm to predict layer transitions consequently.
 At first, it calls the script ```data.m```, that reads the data-set and the quantities that are necessary for the elaboration.
 The script is present as an example.
 The script ```datasets.m``` is not necessary for the elaboration, and is a collection of data-sets used during the project.

-In the function ```forceReconstruction.m```, lines 22-24, there is the possibility of including the friction torque.
+In the function ```forceReconstruction.m```, lines 23-24, there is the possibility of including the friction torque.
 You should uncomment only one of the two lines.
-If you are willing to use a different robot from the Kuka LWR IV+, the friction torque vector at line 24 must be computed externally.
+If you are willing to use a different robot from the KUKA LWR IV+, the friction torque vector at line 24 must be computed externally.

 In the function ```layerDetection.m```, some initializations must be carried out.
 In particular, the covariance matrix is initialized at lines 15-17, and also its threshold for enabling the covariance resetting method.
 Parameters have been chosen with experience.